chloeiris/DA-Project1-Automating-Data-Cleaning/README.md

 # DA-Project1-Automating-Data-Cleaning

-This project is all about Automating a Data Cleaning Process in Python ad SQL.
+* If files are too big to view from github, you can go to this site and paste the github link!: https://nbviewer.org This project is all about Automating a Data Cleaning Process in Python ad SQL.

 1. We started by listening to our client's requests